 I had no idea as a kid that brushing my tongue was important.
 In fact, I didn’t learn that it was until I was in my teens and my new dentist mentioned it.
-Come to find out, it was a crucial part of dental health that I overlooked because no one had shared that tidbit with me until then.
+Come to find out, it was a crucial part of dental health.
+I, unfortunately, overlooked it because no one had shared that tidbit with me until then.
 Everything I heard was always about the importance of brushing teeth, not the tongue.

 Your tongue hosts a lot of yucky bacteria that brushing your teeth alone won’t get rid of.
 That bacteria is responsible for plaque buildup, the spread of germs, and bad breath.

-While it’s awesome that you teach your kids the right way to brush their teeth and floss, you should also make it a point to remind them about keeping their teeth clean.
+While it’s awesome that you teach your kids the importance of brushing teeth and flossing the right way, you should also make it a point to remind them about keeping their tongue clean.
 They can brush their tongue with their toothbrush, but I prefer to use a tongue scraper (Oxyfresh makes an excellent tongue scraper that’s easy to hold and use!).
 They’re made specifically to cradle the tongue for maximum reach to remove as much bacteria as possible.

-Helping young kids understand the importance of good dental hygiene can set them on a path for a healthy mouth for the rest of their lives.
+Helping young kids understand the importance of brushing teeth can set them on a path for a healthy mouth for the rest of their lives.
 It’s just as important as keeping their bodies healthy!
 Do you have any tips to share with other parents?
 Feel free to jot them down below in the comments!